pascalw/remarkable-wifi-conf/README.md

 The script will ask your WiFi SSID (network name) and password and print a `wifinetworks` section.
 Now SSH into your Remarkable and open `/home/root/.config/remarkable/xochitl.conf` with a text editor.
 Scroll down until you find a `[wifinetworks]` section and append the generated line containing the WiFi configuration.

 Now restart the Remarkable system (`systemctl restart xochitl`) and presto!
 Your Remarkable will be able to connect to your WiFi network.
 Depending on how many WiFi networks you have configured you might need to go into the system settings to select your WiFi network.
+You will not have to enter a password at this point.

 ## Automated process